Phosphorus

 Continued monitoring - We continue to monitor the phosphorus sources throughout our watershed.
 Monitoring helps better understand how wet and dry years impact our management plans and how we can adapt to new challenges.

 Phosphorus offsetting policy – This is a first-of-its-kind policy in Canada and was developed specifically to control phosphorus from new development.
-As of January 1, 2018, any new development in the watershed is required to control 100% of the phosphorus leaving the property.
+The original Phosphorus Offsetting Policy came into effect on January 1, 2018.

-If 100% of the phosphorus can't be managed on the site, then developers must pay a fee so that projects to “offset" the phosphorus can be completed elsewhere in the subwatershed.
-Fees collected for offsets are at a 2.5:1 ration, meaning, for every 1 kg. of phosphorus that can't be controlled, the property developer must pay for 2.5 kgs. to be controlled elsewhere.
+If the pre-development phosphorus loading can’t be met on the site, then developers must pay a fee so that projects to “offset” the phosphorus can be completed elsewhere in the subwatershed.
+Fees collected for offsets are at a 2.5:1 ratio, meaning, for every 1 kg. of phosphorus that can’t be controlled, the property developer must pay for 2.5 kgs. to be controlled elsewhere.
 Over time, the restoration projects that are implemented with offset fees, will allow a greater reduction of phosphorus overall.

 Some of the types of restoration projects to reduce phosphorus can include engineered wetlands and stormwater pond retrofits.